physicsgoddess1972/Precipitable-Water-Model/README.md

 </tbody>
 </table>
 <h3>Data Analysis</h3>
-To complete the data analysis look at the <a href="https://physicsgoddess1972.github.io/Precipitable-Water-Model/deployment.html">procedures for PMAT deployment</a> and follow the steps tht best fit your needs.
+To complete the data analysis look at the <a href="https://docs.pmat.app/getting-started">procedures for PMAT deployment</a> and follow the steps that best fit your needs.
 </div></div></div></div>

 <div id="contrib">